 Self Proved Wills

-Pursuant to A.R.S. § 14-2504, a Will may be adopted and be self-proved before or after it is signed if it is acknowledged “by the testator and by affidavits of the witnesses if the acknowledgment and affidavits are made before an officer authorized to administer oaths under the laws of the state in which execution occurs and are evidenced by the officer’s certificate, under official seal” in substantially the form prescribed in the statute.
-Because of the affidavit, a self-proved will, unlike a non-self proved will, generally does not require the testimony of a witness in order to prove that the Will is genuine.
+Pursuant to A.R.S. § 14-2504, a Will may be adopted and be self-proved before or after it is signed if it is acknowledged “by the testator and by affidavits of the witnesses if the acknowledgment and affidavits are made before an officer authorized to administer oaths under the laws of the state in which execution occurs and are evidenced by the officer’s certificate, under official seal” in substantially the form required by the statute.

 Holographic (Hand-Written) Wills